zombico/SATI/README.md

 Or open the solution with Visual Studio or Rider.

 Both implementations run on `http://localhost:3000` with identical debugger UI.

-## What is SATI
-SATI is HTTP middleware for LLMs that works with any provider—local or cloud.
-Observe, audit, and control every interaction using the same patterns you already use for REST APIs.

-It is compatible with both cloud API models and local models.

-**Works with any LLM backend:** OpenAI, Anthropic, Azure OpenAI, Ollama, or your own infrastructure.
-Switch providers without changing your middleware layer.

 Instead of managing stateful sessions, it uses six core abstractions:
 - Observable Gateway → Intercept all calls